When a suspicious lesion is detected in mammography screening, the woman is recalled for further assessment.

-Type of guidance for needle core biopsy in individuals with breast calcifications
+Type of guidance for needle core biopsy

 In individuals presenting with breast calcifications, the ECIBC´s Guidelines Development Group recommends the use of stereotactic-guided needle core biopsy over ultrasound-guided needle core biopsy to diagnose the presence of breast cancer (strong recommendation, low certainty of the evidence).